Bs0Dd/SMPEmu/readme.md

 Please check out their project instead: [azya52/STMP](https://github.com/azya52/STMP)

+There are also Raspberry Pi Pico module with bigger (1.8MB) storage memory: [azya52/PIMP](https://github.com/azya52/PIMP)

 In the light of this maybe I'll update the menu a bit sometime soon.

 Unfortunately my (public) github is becoming a mess of dead code and abandoned projects.